-The Shared Value Project team from Australia and Hong Kong along with a cohort of our members attended the 2017 Shared Value Leadership Summit in New York last week.
+The Shared Value Project team led a delegation from Australia and Hong Kong to attend the 2017 Shared Value Leadership Summit in New York last week.
 The Summit is the major annual shared value event globally held by the Shared Value Initiative.
 Read our highlights from the week.

 The Summit week kicked off with the Shared Value Initiative Partner Knowledge Exchange, a private a session attended by the Shared Value Project team and our members with other partners and supporters of the Shared Value Initiative to explore advanced thinking around shared value and the latest developments from those leading the way around the world.

-- Justin Bakule, Executive Director of the Shared Value Initiative opened the session and shared one of his highlights from the past year – his visit to Australia to work with NAB and Department of Foreign Affairs and Trade (DFAT) and participating in the Shared Value Government Forum, recognising how advanced Australia is around government engagement and the leadership role that DFAT and The Hon Julie Bishop MP, Minister for Foreign Affairs is taking to which a video message from the Foreign Minister was shared with participants.
+- Justin Bakule, Executive Director of the Shared Value Initiative opened the session and shared one of his highlights from the past year – his visit to Australia to work with NAB and Department of Foreign Affairs and Trade (DFAT) and participating in the الألمانية ثنائي الخيار الروبوت Shared Value Government Forum, recognising how advanced Australia is around Order Priligy online government engagement and the leadership role that DFAT and The Hon Julie Bishop MP, Minister for Foreign Affairs is taking to which a video message from the Foreign Minister was shared with participants.

-- Prof Serafeim also highlighted the importance of aligning time horizons with your stakeholders, particularly investors – companies get the investors they deserve, if you have long term corporate mindset then you will acquire a long term investor base.
+- Prof Serafeim also highlighted the importance of mercato azioni binarie aligning time horizons with your stakeholders, particularly investors – companies get the investors they deserve, if you have long term corporate mindset then you will acquire a long term investor base.

-- Shared value champion Alan Murray, Chief Content Officer of Time Inc and Editor in Chief of Fortune,led the first session of the day interviewing Prof Michael Porter, who discussed the changing nature of business and corporations in the digital world.
-Prof Porter said that in the past 100 year we have been making people better machines, but now as machines take on more of the work, we can go back to making people better people.
+- Shared value champion Alan Murray, Chief Content Officer of Time Inc and Editor in Chief of Fortune,led the first session of the day interviewing Prof Michael Porter, who discussed the changing nature of الخيارات الثنائية لا إيداع مكافأة يونيو 2012 business and corporations in the digital world.
+Prof Porter said that in the past 100 year we have been making people better machines, but now as machines take on more of the work, binäroptionen demokonto deutsch ohne anmeldung we can go back to making people better people.

-- “Social problems are internalities on business not externalities” – Prof Michael Porter
+- köp Viagra i stockholm “Social problems are internalities on business not externalities” – Prof Michael Porter

-- Prof Porter talked with Paul Bulcke, Chairman of Nestlé, a long-time leader in shared value who drew on the central idea that binäre optionen trader test there is no trade off between social and economic performance, and that companies leading in this space often have a collective trading binario guida ansa shared purpose in their organisation’s DNA.
+- Prof Porter talked with Paul Bulcke, Chairman of Nestlé, a long-time leader in shared value who drew on the central idea that الخيارات الثنائية آلة حاسبة التجارة there is no trade off between social and economic performance, and that companies leading in this space often have a collective trading online top options shared purpose in their organisation’s DNA.

 — Nestlé US (@NestleUSA) May 9, 2017

-- We witnessed the beauty of technology with a live stream interview with Francesco Starace, CEO of binära optioner risker Enel in Italy who talked with Mark Kramer on ‘ canada binary options brokers The Future of Energy’, and how Enel has been successfully evolving the business to a new approach into the entire value chain with Enel Green Power, renewable energy at scale.
-Francesco said that binaire opties oefenaccount “sustainability is what drives innovation” at Enel, and that one of the ways they foster this is with an online portal where the public and staff can submit ideas to the company for review in 30 days or less.
+- We witnessed the beauty of technology with a live stream interview with Francesco Starace, CEO of tredaing binarie Enel in Italy who talked with Mark Kramer on ‘ opcje binarne trader The Future of Energy’, and how Enel has been successfully evolving the business to a new approach into the entire value chain with Enel Green Power, renewable energy at scale.
+Francesco said that opzioni binarie videolive “sustainability is what drives innovation” at Enel, and that one of the ways they foster this is with an online portal where the public and staff can submit ideas to the company for review in 30 days or less.

 — Enel Group (@EnelGroup) May 9, 2017

-- conto prova opzioni binarie “Every year we are trashing 58 billion paper cups” – During the first Storyteller session Dagny Tucker, Co-Founder and CEO of affiliazione opzioni binarie Vessel binary opzioni binarie broker , made us reconsider our disposable cup consumption and presented how Vessel are redefining the status quo of ‘to go’ with the ‘CitiBike’ of reusable mugs. binära optioner mäklare Vessel saw a market opportunity to create a new ecosystem around cities to reduce consumption and the negative environmental impact around disposable cups – not to mention keeping brands out of the trash.
+- simulazione trading “Every year we are trashing 58 billion paper cups” – During the first Storyteller session Dagny Tucker, Co-Founder and CEO of alexander collected essay pope Vessel , made us reconsider our disposable cup consumption and presented how Vessel are redefining the status quo of ‘to go’ with the ‘CitiBike’ of reusable mugs.
+Vessel saw a market opportunity to create a new ecosystem around cities to reduce consumption and the negative environmental impact around disposable cups – not to mention keeping brands out of the trash.

-- piattaforme opzioni binarie con verdamento da 100 euro “You’re always going to need people” – Mark Kramer moderated a dynamic panel session on tastylia uk Social Impact Hiring with Melody Barnes – former Assistant to President Obama and Director of the White House Domestic Policy Council, and leaders from Walmart and The Gap.
+- “You’re always going to need people” – Mark Kramer moderated a dynamic panel session on Social Impact Hiring with Melody Barnes – former Assistant to President Obama and Director of the White House Domestic Policy Council, and leaders from Walmart and The Gap.
 The panel discussed the importance of investing in your workforce particularly with young employees in order to attract and retain a productive workforce.
-Walmart and The Gap emphasised the power of their workforces given the scale and reach of their companies and the connection to their employees and customers’ communities – Walmart for example has 1.5 million employees + 600,000 people working internationally, and binäre optionen one touch strategie 90 percent of the U.S population lives within 10 miles of a Walmart, therefore if any event or activity that happens in a community affects the business. binaire opties fiscaal
+Walmart and The Gap emphasised the power of their workforces given the scale and reach of their companies and the connection to their employees and customers’ communities – Walmart for example has 1.5 million employees + 600,000 people working internationally, and 90 percent of the U.S population lives within 10 miles of a Walmart, therefore if any event or activity that happens in a community affects the business.

 — Gap Inc. (@GapInc) May 9, 2017

-- Joanne Craigie, Assistant Director of the Private Sector Development Section at DFAT and a member of our Australian delegation, presented at the session on elenco broker italiani ‘Raising the Stakes for Public Sector Investment in Shared Value’, sharing DFAT’s work around shared value and the Business Partnerships Platform, joined by representatives from the International Finance Corporation, and the Millennium Challenge Corporation. sistema de comercio en la epoca colonial
+- Joanne Craigie, Assistant Director of the Private Sector Development Section at DFAT and a member of our Australian delegation, presented at the session on ‘Raising the Stakes for Public Sector Investment in Shared Value’, sharing DFAT’s work around shared value and the Business Partnerships Platform, joined by representatives from the International Finance Corporation, and the Millennium Challenge Corporation.

 Summit Day 2 – Wednesday 10 May